-a Most of the data in Table 2 are taken from World Health Organization and Global Health Workforce Alliance.
+&lt;sup>a Most of the data in Table 2 are taken from World Health Organization and Global Health Workforce Alliance.
 2010.
 Global Experience of Community Health Workers for Delivery of Health Related Millennium Development Goals: A Systematic Review, Country Case Studies, and Recommendations for Integration in National Health Systems.
 WHO and Global Health Workforce Alliance: Geneva, Switzerland.

 PROGRAM ROLES AND TASKS TRAINING

 Ethiopia.

-Health Extension Program (2004).
-Primary Health Care Unit includes 1 health center (for ~25,000 people) with 5 satellite health posts (~5,000 people).
-Each health post has 2 HEWs and 20 community health promoters.
-HEWs are recruited from their communities and should be women with 10 years of schooling.
-More than 34,000 HEWs.
-Hygiene and environmental sanitation.
-Pregnancy, childbirth, and postnatal/newborn care.
-Case management of childhood illnesses; provision of immunizations.
-Counseling and provision of contraceptive pills, injections, and condoms.
-Nutrition; adolescent health.
-Disease control for TB, HIV, and malaria.
-Health education and training and support of CHPs.
-Curriculum designed by the MOH, but training is provided at 40 technical and vocational training schools belonging to the Ministry of Education.
-1-year training program.
-30% in classroom, 70% practical, including attachments to health centers and 3 months in a community.
-Trainers are nurses and environmental workers.
+Health Extension Program (2004) Primary Health Care Unit includes 1 health center (for ~25,000 people) with 5 satellite health posts (~5,000 people) Each health post has 2 HEWs and 20 community health promoters HEWs are recruited from their communities and should be women with 10 years of schooling More than 34,000 HEWs Salaried civil servants Hygiene and environmental sanitation Pregnancy, childbirth, and postnatal/newborn care Case management of childhood illnesses; provision of immunizations Counseling and provision of contraceptive pills, injections, and condoms Nutrition; adolescent health Disease control for TB, HIV, and malaria Health education and training and support of CHPs Curriculum designed by the MOH, but training is provided at 40 technical and vocational training schools belonging to the Ministry of Education.
+1-year training program 30% in classroom, 70% practical, including attachments to health centers and 3 months in a community Trainers are nurses and environmental workers.
 They receive 3 months training by MOH instructors.

-Malawi.
+Malawi

-Health Surveillance Assistants (1980).
-Originally community environmental health and disease control workers serving about 1,000 people.
-Requires 10 years of schooling (recently increased to 12 years).
-Now about 11,000 HSAs.
+Health Surveillance Assistants (1980) Originally community environmental health and disease control workers serving about 1,000 people Requires 10 years of schooling (recently increased to 12 years) Now about 11,000 HSAs.
 60% are male.
-Since 2008, some HSAs have been selected to provide 3,500 village health clinics to villages more than 5-8 kilometers from a health facility.
-Salaried civil servants.
-All HSAs: Immunizations; Growth monitoring; Growth monitoring; Disease outbreak investigation; and Water and sanitation and health education.
-Water and sanitation and health education.
-Water and sanitation and health education.
-Escential newborn care; Family planning; and Disease control for HIV and TB.
-Basic curriculum for 12-week training is from the Environmental Health Unit of MOH.
-Training is supposed to be provided by district environmental health staff.
-The iCCM curriculum for the 6-day training is from the Integrated Management of Childhood Illnesses Unit of the MOH.
-Training for iCCM has been supported by bilaterally-funded projects and implemented by special training teams.
+Since 2008, some HSAs have been selected to provide 3,500 village health clinics to villages more than 5-8 kilometers from a health facility Salaried civil servants All HSAs Immunizations Growth monitoring Disease outbreak investigation Water and sanitation and health education Some HSAs ICCM of childhood illnesses (since 2008) Essential newborn care Family planning Disease control for HIV and TB Basic curriculum for 12-week training is from the Environmental Health Unit of MOH Training is supposed to be provided by district environmental health staff The iCCM curriculum for the 6-day training is from the Integrated Management of Childhood Illnesses Unit of the MOH Training for iCCM has been supported by bilaterally-funded projects and implemented by special training teams

 VOLUNTEER, PART-TIME MULTIPURPOSE CHWS

 Nepal

-Female Community Health Volunteer Program (1388).
-At least 9 FCHVs attached to a health facility, each caring for about 1,000 people.
-Work about 5 hours each week.
-Some material incentives.
-Recruited from community.
-About 60% are literate.
-About 50,000 FCHVs.
-Basic job is to promote use of MCH and family planning services; home and personal hygiene and management of diarrhea; and HIV prevention through home visits and working with mothers' groups.
-All now do iCCM of childhood diseases and distribute condoms and contraceptive pills.
-Some are now distributing misoprostol for home births and doing newborn care and resuscitation.
-The Family Health Division of the Department of Health Services sets the training curriculum.
-Basic training consists of 2 9-day training sessions 2 months apart.
-Most FCHVs receive about 3 1 to 2-day refresher sessions each year.
-Training of trainers is a snowball process managed by the National Health Training Institute.
-Training is done by government and NGO staff.
+Female Community Health Volunteer Program (1988) At least 9 FCHVs attached to a health facility, each caring for about 1,000 people Work about 5 hours each week.
+Some material incentives Recruited from community About 60% are literate About 50,000 FCHVs Basic job is to promote use of MCH and family planning services; home and personal hygiene and management of diarrhea; and HIV prevention through home visits and working with mothers' groups All now do iCCM of childhood diseases and distribute condoms and contraceptive pills Some are now distributing misoprostol for home births and doing newborn care and resuscitation The Family Health Division of the Department of Health Services sets the training curriculum Basic training consists of 2 9-day training sessions 2 months apart Most FCHVs receive about 3 refresher sessions each year (1-2 days long) Training of trainers is a snowball process managed by the National Health Training Institute Training is done by government and NGO staff